5 High-Protein Mediterranean Recipes for Under $1 a Serving

 3. Combine potatoes and onions with eggs.

-4. Pour mixture back into a pan and cook until set.
+4. Pour the mixture back into a pan and cook until set.

 5. Flip or finish under the broiler/grill until firm and golden brown on both sides.